 Save as much deposit as possible Having a bigger deposit will potentially saving you from higher lenders mortgage insurance (LMI) premiums where your loan-to-value ratio is over 80%.
 Having a bigger deposit could also give you access to better interest rates and may get you a loan where you otherwise may be unable.
 Lenders will often offer discounted rates for loans that are under 70% loan-to-value ratios.

 Keep your existing loan repayments perfect Lenders will look at how you are going with making regular payments on your existing loans and credit cards.
 They want to see payments in full, every month.
 If you have late fees, missed payments or anything else on your current loan statements then you are likely to run into trouble.
-This is particular true if you plan to refinance your existing loan - lenders will ask for 3-6 months of statements showing that you have made regular repayments before considering a refinance.
+This is particularly true if you plan to refinance your existing loan - lenders will ask for 3-6 months of statements showing that you have made regular repayments before considering a refinance.
 If you are making loan repayments manually then switch over to a direct debit system so that they are done automatically and remove the chance that you will forget to make a payment.
 A single missed payment can cause a lot of grief for new lending.